saltyorg/docs/docs/saltbox/basics/basics.md

 - Built-in config-driven method to deploy multiple instances of many apps [multiple radarr, sonarr, plex, etc.]

-### Cloud Storage
+### Remote Storage

-- Store media on cloud storage to save on local drive space.
+- Store media in the cloud such as Google Drive, on a NAS, and more...

-- As cloud storage providers reduce available space in their offerings, this aspect is getting less important.

 ### Can Choose Your Preferred Media Server Application

-- You can decide whether to use Plex, Emby or Jellyfin.
+- You can decide whether to use Plex, Emby, or Jellyfin.

 ### Custom Server Deployment